 Medical Health Insurance:

 All Physician Assistant students are required to have adequate health insurance coverage throughout the program.
-It is the responsibility of the student to adequate research for the cost of insurance while in the program as Charleston Southern University does not provide health insurance for students.
-Students must furnish evidence of having the insurance prior to enrollment and must provide documentation at the beginning of each academic year.
+It is the responsibility of the student to adequately research the cost of insurance while in the program as Charleston Southern University does not provide health insurance for students.
+Students must furnish evidence of having the insurance prior to enrollment and must provide documentation of continued enrollment at the beginning of each academic year.
 Students are required to sign a statement indicating their understanding of maintaining the personal health insurance at all times and failure to do so may result in dismissal from the program.
-Students are personally liable for all health/medical costs incurred while attending the University.
+Students are personally liable for all health/medical costs incurred while attending the university.

 What's your passion?
 Charleston Southern University offers undergraduate and graduate level programs.
 Find your program.